-We’ve recently written a blog article for Autism Awareness Day on how Children on the Autism Spectrum Disorder (ASD) need safer homes and, while researching on the matter, we noticed how limited the results were when searching for real estate agents specialized in clients with special needs.
+We’ve recently written an article for Autism Awareness Day on how Children on the Autism Spectrum Disorder (ASD) need safer homes and, while researching the subject, we noticed how limited the results were when searching for real estate agents that specialize in clients with special needs.

 First, some context:

 Currently, there is no official license or regulation concerning the professional aid of people with special needs in real estate.
 The Americans with Disabilities Act, a civil rights bill signed in 1990, does apply to every field of work and prohibits professionals like real estate agents from discriminating against people with disabilities.